Gangnam Jaw Dental

 12. Orthodontic treatment can improve brain function.

-13. It helps to maintain a young face by reducing facial wrinkles and increasing skin elasticity during orthodontic treatment.
+13. It helps maintain a younger-looking face by reducing facial wrinkles and increasing skin elasticity during orthodontic treatment.

-14. It is possible to change the position of the temporal bone and the lower jaw so that a fundamental jaw joint treatment is possible.
+14. It is possible to change the position of the temporal bone and the lower jaw so that the fundamental jaw joint treatment is possible.

-15. Orthodontic treatment can treat internal organ problems caused by brain nerve problems due to changes in normal mobility of the skull.
+15. Orthodontic treatment can treat internal organ problems caused by brain nerve problems due to changes in normal motility of the skull.

-16. After the completion of orthodontic treatment, the skull can be occluded in a three-dimensional position on the lower jaw that normalizes the skull, so every time the teeth are occluded, the skull bones show good movement and you can enjoy a healthy life.
+16. After the end of orthodontic treatment, the skull can be occluded in the three-dimensional position of the lower jaw that normalizes the skull, so every time the teeth are occluded, the skull bones show good movement.

-17. Orthodontists become TOP DOCTOR because they can treat systemic problems such as dystonia scoliosis, neuralgia whole body twist allergy, etc.
+19. Orthodontists become TOP DOCTOR because they can treat systemic problems such as dystonia, scoliosis, neuralgia, twisted body posture, allergies, and autonomic nervous system dysfunction.

 The way humans live healthily is through the bones of the skull to improve movement.
 Isn't this the Bulloch(herb of eternal youth) that King Jinshi(Qin Shi Huang) looking for?